 I am not someone who enjoys dashing huge distances on a holiday, and thus, on my first trip to Iceland, I only saw the south-eastern corner, and took two weeks doing it.
 This trip, I opted to see the Snaefellsnes Peninsula, and the coast along the north east.
 This particular itinerary meant I would be mostly having a huge waterfall bagging spree, with climbing mountains most days for my daily exercise … which makes this trip not much different from the last one.

 Day 1, I arrived fresh off the plane from Tasmania, forty long hours of travel behind me, at about 7.30 pm, so the hospitable farmer’s wife gave me enough goodies to see me through until the shops opened the next day.
 Out my window lay the huge River Hvita.
 I don’t actually like my rivers quite so enormous, but it was still nice to be near a river.
 The noises of cows and sheep and blackbirds could be heard on occasion.
 The trees out the window were just coming into bud.
 Spring was on its way.
 The snow was mostly in the process of melting, when it didn’t decide to have a last fling, which it did a few times.
-Due to snow melt, all waterfalls had massive flow.
+Due to snow melt, all waterfalls had massive volume.
 I hadn’t thought about that when I opted for May.
 I only thought of choosing “fewer tourists”.

 Day 2‘s major fall was the Bruarfoss, easily accessible from my farm.
-En route, I passed Faxafoss (given a different name on my Michelin map for some reason), so pulled in there to spend some time with it.
+En route, I passed a sign that said Faxafoss (given a different name on my Michelin map for some reason), so pulled in there to spend some time with it.
 The sky was moody; the day cold.
 The water was a pleasant colour, and I felt right into the swing of things by the time I continued on to my goal.
 Googlemaps was guiding me, which was helpful.
 I merely typed in “Bruarfoss carpark”.

 After lunch it was raining, but I decided to see this “thing” called Kerid, which announced itself as a major attraction, and wasn’t far from my intended route to my next waterfall, the rather boring Urridafoss, noted for being the most voluminous waterfall in Iceland, but, as pure volume fails to impress me, this was merely a box ticking exercise – although I photographed it for the records, of course.